Chapter 19 BWV 95 Christus, der ist mein Leben

 Oboes answered by violins.

 After all, the librettist has begun with a wholly positive mantra, one which may have come of something of a relief to congregations that had become saturated with presentations of sin, sickness, corruption and doom----Christ is my life and gladly I accept my reward of death and surrender to Him.
 The immediate impression one has with the choir′s first homophonic statement of the chorale is that of a fantasia of the type which was to engage Bach so fully in the second cycle; but we are misled.
 The three phrases of this short chorale are interrupted by the sustained dissonances of Sterben----death---- (bars 21-26).
 This, and the following hiatus, suggest that this is not a clear-cut fantasia; the musical picture has become unexpectedly powerful, contrasting bleakly with what has gone before.
-Might it be a relatively rare example of Bach′s painting the individual image at the expense of the essential message?
+Might it be a relatively rare example of Bach′s painting the individual image at the expense of the overall message?
 The text portrays death almost as a consummation to be wished for, not as something to be feared.
-Bach's constant experience of it in his own life serves to remind him that it is not without its own sorrows.
+Bach's constant experience of it in his own life serves to remind him that it is not without its sorrows.

 Consequently this gloomy depiction is but momentary and the lilting ritornello theme resumes, encompassing the final two chorale lines and leading us to the tenor solo with his inserted lines of text.
 To the accompaniment of the original musical motive, still exchanged between string and woodwind, he stresses the joy of departure (with striking melismas on both words) but very quickly (from bar 74) the mood changes.
 Technically, it is an alternation of 2/2 (or 2/4) and 3/4 bars i.e. two beats thence three to the bar!